By David Peel

 Having a higher score usually get you approved for a loan faster if not instantly.
 You also tend to save money on things like car insurance and have an easier time passing certain clearances for certain types of jobs.

 But remember that a credit score is not a determination of how much money you have.
 It is a determination of how well you have handled debt for a period of time.
+So if you feel like you require the help of credit repair services, then go for it!
+We all can do with a bit of help at times, especially when it comes to our finances.

 As a matter of fact, your total gross income does not even figure into your credit score at all.
 It is possible to be independently wealthy, have literally millions in the bank, and not even qualify for a $500 Discover card because you don’t have a credit score.